Special Vehicles in OklahomaPage Overview

 All-terrain vehicles (ATVs) and off-road motorcycles (ORMs) must be registered and titled in Oklahoma.

-Register your ATV or ORM at your local tag office by completing an Application for Oklahoma Title and providing the manufacturer's certificate of origin or the original title signed over to you.
-You'll also need to provide a copy of the invoice or Bill of Sale.
-You'll follow the same registration and titling procedures as other vehicles.
+Register your ATV or ORM at your local tag office by completing an Application for Oklahoma Certificate of Title for a Vehicle (Form 701-6) and providing the manufacturer's certificate of origin or the original title signed over to you.
+You'll also need to provide a copy of the invoice or bill of sale you received when you bought the vehicle.

 Snowmobiles are not required to be registered or titled in Oklahoma.